Roger Whiteside: Ocado

 He helped to set up Ocado in 2000, with Tim Steiner, Jason Gissing and Jonathan Faiman.
 He was joint managing director with Nigel Robertson.
 Ocado sold products from Waitrose.

 Thresher Group

 He was Chief Executive at Thresher Group from 2004 to 2007.
 The company was placed into administration in September 2009.

 Greggs

 He became Chief Executive of Greggs on 4 February 2013.

 Whiteside stepped down as Greggs CEO in May 2022.
-Animal rights charity People for the Ethical Treatment of Animals (PETA) honoured Whiteside's contribution to vegan foods, including the iconic Greggs Vegan Sausage Roll, by naming a rescued pig in his honour.
+Animal rights charity People for the Ethical Treatment of Animals (PETA) honoured Whiteside's contribution to vegan foods, including the Greggs Vegan Sausage Roll, by naming a rescued pig in his honour.

 Personal life

 He lives in Wargrave, in Berkshire.
 He is married with two children.

 He was appointed an Officer of the Order of the British Empire (OBE) in the 2019 New Year Honours for services to Women and Equality.